Discover more from Scrapays’s Blog

 All you need to know.

-All recyclables will fall into three main types of recycling: Primary, Secondary and Tertiary.
+All recyclables fall into three main types of recycling: Primary, Secondary and Tertiary.
 Below we will discuss each and what they mean.

 Primary Recycling is where a recyclable material or product can be recovered or reused without altering its current state.
 Many primary recyclables will be repurposed for the same use it was created for.
 Primary recyclables should not be changed in any way.
 You may think of these types of recyclables as secondhand use.
 They may be utilised by you, donated or sold.
 Here are some examples of primary recycling.